 Whether you pay a 'home' or 'overseas' fee depends on whether you meet certain criteria.
 Uxbridge College does not create the criteria for fee status.
 The fee status criteria is provided in regulations and guidance, published by the government.

-here for information on the conditions you need to meet to be entitled to pay tuition fees at the 'home' rate for study on a Higher Education (HE) course at Uxbridge College.
-This information is only a summary.
+For information on the conditions you need to meet to be entitled to pay tuition fees at the 'home' rate for study on a Higher Education (HE) course at Uxbridge College please contact the Careers Team on 01895 853333.

 How to apply